 Let’s be honest, consuming ethically is tough!
 The information is not accessible, and many of us would find it difficult giving up our favourite brands.

-Yet, as the events over 2016 have demonstrated, people feel politically disempowered and governments are becoming undermined by global corporations.
+Yet, as the events over recent times have demonstrated, people feel politically disempowered and governments are becoming undermined by global corporations.
 As the environment and climate change drops off the political agenda in the new age of Trump, it is now more important than ever for us to influence how we want our favourite companies to act, using our influence as consumers.

 (here are some wise words from Stephen Hawking)